Benson-Gikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 10: script that changes the working directory to the previous one.

 task 11: script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

+Task 12:  script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.